humorHan/gulp-tiny-png/README.md

    find gulpFile.js about line 25 and replace my key.
    thank you!

+## Put your images into src folder
+   The compressed images will be in dist folder

-## Put your images into src folder and execute the following command at the terminal
+## Execute the following command at the terminal
-   gulp bundle
+   <code>gulp bundle</code>